greyblake/nutype/README.md

 * Extra validations for floats:
   * `is_number` / `is_finite` (aka not NaN, and not `Inifinity`)
   * This should allow to derive Eq and Ord
+* Consider extending errors to keep the invalid value?

 ### Maybe
 * Add #[repr(transparent)]